-If your small business has yet to take advantage of content marketing, it's high-time you do.
-Even the simplest content marketing tactic can go a long way in taking your business to the next level of success.
+If your small business has yet to take advantage of content marketing, it's high time you did.
+Even the simplest content marketing tactic can go a long way toward taking your business to the next level of success.

 And contrary to what you have likely heard before, here are three things you don't have to do to gain a competitive edge with content marketing.